Faraway Ranch Historic District: 20th century

 At about the same time as her accident, 1923, Lillian married a local son of pioneer stock, Ed Riggs.
 While she managed the operations at home, Ed promoted the "Wonderland of Rocks," an area of rhyolite tuff rock formations just southeast of the ranch) as a tourist attraction and potential national monument.
 Largely through his efforts, Chiricahua National Monument was established in 1924 and Riggs was hired to supervise construction of new horse and hiking trails throughout the newly established monument.
 He also managed most of the maintenance around the ranch until his death in 1950.

 The National Park Service acquired furnishings, papers, documents and records associated with the ranch with its purchase.
-As a most complete and outstanding historical record of both the business and personal affairs of the family that founded, developed, and operated this ranch, the documents are considered contributing to the district.

 Buildings

-Today, the existing buildings at the Faraway Ranch have been carefully restored to their early 20th-century appearance through personal recounts and photographic records.
-The buildings include:
+The existing buildings at the Faraway Ranch have been restored to resemble their early 20th-century appearances.
+These buildings include: